 Leading Off: Scherzer showing Cy Young form once again

-Don't look now, but Washington Nationals ace Max Scherzer has been even better this season than when he won the National League Cy Young award a year ago - particularly over his last three starts.
-Scherzer is second only to Clayton Kershaw in the NL in ERA and leads the league in strikeouts .
+Detroit Tigers' Nicholas Castellanos crosses the plate in front of Boston Red Sox catcher Sandy Leon after hitting a solo home run during the first inning of a baseball game at Fenway Park, Friday, June 9, 2017, in Boston. less Detroit Tigers' Nicholas Castellanos crosses the plate in front of Boston Red Sox catcher Sandy Leon after hitting a solo home run during the first inning of a baseball game at Fenway Park, Friday, June 9, ... more Don't look now, but Washington Nationals ace Max Scherzer has been even better this season than when he won the National League Cy Young award a year ago - particularly over his last three starts.

 Add your comments below